btreb-ht2/embeddings_lake/Readme.md

 ## 📦 Installation

-To get started with VectorLake, simply install the package using pip:
+To get started with EmbeddingsLake, simply install the package using pip:

 ```shell
 pip install embeddings_lake